Matthew Holness: Early life and education

 Born in Whitstable, Kent, Holness became a fan of Hammer horror films at a young age, to the extent that when, at the age of six, he asked Hammer star and fellow Whitstable resident Peter Cushing for his autograph, Cushing expressed concern that the child knew so much about the films.

-Holness attended Chaucer Technology School in Canterbury and went on to read English at Trinity Hall, Cambridge.
+Holness attended Chaucer Technology School in Canterbury and went on to read English at Trinity Hall, Cambridge, where he received a Master of Arts degree from Cambridge, graduating in absentia due to his comedy work.
 As a member of the Cambridge Footlights, he appeared in a number of shows at the Edinburgh Festival Fringe in the mid-1990s.
 He also served as vice-president when David Mitchell was president.
 Other contemporaries included Robert Webb, Richard Ayoade and John Oliver.
-Holness received the Master of Arts from Cambridge, graduating in absentia due to his comedy work.